How universities like Colorado State & Ohio are redefining student engagement - Rosterfy

-Of those 77-plus million volunteers, almost one in five assist in educational or youth services programs, according to the same research, making it the third most-common form of volunteering, behind religious and sport, cultural and arts.
+Of those 77-plus million student volunteers, almost one in five assist in educational or youth services programs, according to the same research, making it the third most-common form of volunteering, behind religious and sport, cultural and arts.
 This most commonly equates to tutoring or teaching, with 23% of volunteers saying they donate their time in this way.
-However, this only scratches the surface of the student volunteering phenomena, as the volunteering experience of many students touch on a host of categories and causes – from health, public safety and civic to political, sporting or environmental.
+However, this only scratches the surface of the student volunteering phenomena, as the volunteering experience of many students touch on a host of different types of volunteering – from health, public safety and civic to political, sporting or environmental.

 We’ve compiled these findings along with industry insights and commentary.
 Download your free copy here.

 The state of student volunteering